maltekrupa/factacular/README.md

 # factacular

-Factacular is a Command Line Interface (CLI) for convinient querying of the PuppetDB.
+Factacular is a Command Line Interface (CLI) for convenient querying of the PuppetDB.

 ## Repository status